fdq09eca/edu_research/work-progress.md

 ## Task self initiate

-I wrote a web crawler to speed up the search of literatures in the first week, see folder `./gsch_crawler/`.
+I wrote a web crawler to speed up the search of literature in the first week, see folder `./gsch_crawler/`.

 ## Difficulties

 - Unclear objectives
   - Despite Prof Ou dedicating explanation, I can't grasp the big picture and understand what is the research initiative which slows down the work progress.
   - **What is the main question of the research project?**
-- Little relevant literatures in GBA context with respect to the assigned topics, there is plenty in country level, however.
+- Little relevant literature in GBA context with respect to the assigned topics, there is plenty in country level, however.
   - GBA context literature publishes in [en.cnki.com.cn](en.cnki.com.cn) such as [A Study On Synergic Development Of Guangdong-Hong Kong-Macau Greater Bay Area](http://en.cnki.com.cn/Article_en/CJFDTotal-GHSI201804001.htm) which is rather rare source of reference.
 - Web Development I have the following questions:
   1. What is the objective?